 To sum up, mental disorders are very prevalent.
 According to the paper, even though NI provides free primary care services, delay from initial disorder onset to first seeking treatment is still a big concern, especially for anxiety and substance disorders.
 Therefore, sex-specific, young-person-specific, type-specific and other-need-specific mental health promotion and targeting of services are very important and improvable.
 Furthermore, the supply of mental health service is short-handed, particularly in developing and war-related countries.

+How do you think these results relate to your project?
+What are your hypotheses?
+Do these relate to students in Canada or China?
+To people living in peace?

 Questionnaire Review